Policies and procedures

-To deliver the functions of the Children and Young Persons (Care and Protection) Act 1998 and Child Protection (Working with Children) Act 2012, and to guide the work of the Office of the Children's Guardian, the following key corporate policy and procedure documents have been developed.
+To deliver the functions of the Children's Guardian Act 2019 and Child Protection (Working with Children) Act 2012, and to guide the work of the Office of the Children's Guardian, the following key corporate policy and procedure documents have been developed.

 Code of ethics and conduct

 The purpose of the Code is to identify mandatory requirements and best practice conduct for all government sector employees.
 The Code applies at all times when employees are acting in the course of, or in connection with, NSW government sector employment.
 See also the NSW Public Service Commission's Behaving Ethically: A guide for NSW government sector employees.

 Find out more from the Code of ethics and conduct (PDF 321KB)

 The functions of the Children’s Guardian exercised include the regulation and accreditation of statutory out-of-home care, adoption and children’s employment and, since June 2013, processing and auditing the Working With Children Check, as well as promoting Child Safe practices for organisations that work with children.
 The Office of the Children's Guardian has developed a Compliance and Enforcement policy (PDF 365.7KB)

 Before sending correspondence or an email to the Office of the Children’s Guardian, please read our Correspondence and email policy.
 (PDF 762.1KB)